Last Updated on: 23rd January 2023, 12:30 am

 Whatever way you play with hermit crabs, you need to do so in a fun and safe way.

 According to Animal Behavior, hermit crabs remember painful experiences.
-If they recall pain, you will struggle to bond with hermit crabs in the future.
+If they recall pain, you’ll struggle to bond with hermit crabs in the future.